IMcQueenI/Music-universe.store/README.md

 # 🎧 Title

-Hello!
+Hi!
 Introducing our project called Music Universe.
 This is an online store selling music equipment and accessories.

 # Authors 👽 👽 👽